Data-driven Policy Transfer with Imprecise Perception Simulation: Guided Learning

-With a~set of trajectories generated by the path planner, the imitation learning phase can start.
+With a~set of trajectories generated by the path planner, the guided learning phase can start.
 Generally, it is possible to use any kind of supervised learning in this part.
 We chose a~deep neural network that is crafted to make use both of the 2D structure of DEMs and to handle correctly \textit{Not-a-Number} (NaN) values.

 Inputs to the network are DEM, orientation of the robot and current flipper positions.
-It outputs 4~desired flipper positions.
+Outputs of the network are the 4~desired flipper positions.
 Normally, if a~NaN value would enter as a part of the DEM, it would silently spread further and could eventually end up in one of the outputs, which is undesirable.

-A standard approach is to replace NaNs with a~neutral value (like~$0$).
-We argue that it might change the characteristics of the measurements.
-We decided to treat the NaN values as ``first-class citizen'' in the network because they can also carry useful information (the fact that a measurement is missing).
+A standard approach is to replace NaNs with a~neutral value (like~$0$) or interpolate them.
+In~\autoref{sec:exp} we show that these approaches yield worse results.
+Thus, we decided to treat the NaN values as ``first-class citizen'' because they can also carry useful information (the fact that a measurement is missing can have geometrical reasons).

 We propose the following input processing: the DEM is converted into two matrices of the same shape---one with NaNs replaced by zeros, and the other with ones in measured cells and zeros in cells with NaNs (this part of architecture is shared with the GANs described in~\autoref{sec:cgan}).
 Each of these matrices is fed into its own convolutional layer, and their outputs are multiplied.
 This effectively means normalizing each patch covered by a~convolutional filter by the number of measured values in this patch.
 From this layer on, no NaN values are in the network, the output of the convolution is flattened, concatenated with the 1D inputs (robot orientation, flipper angles) and finally enters a~fully connected layer, whose output are the four desired flipper angles.